-Raff Ferraioli is an associate in the Business Restructuring & Insolvency Group in the New York office of Morrison & Foerster.
+Raff Ferraioli is of counsel in the Business Restructuring & Insolvency Group in the New York office of Morrison & Foerster.

-Mr. Ferraioli earned his J.D. at St. John’s University School of Law, where he was an Articles and Notes Editor for the American Bankruptcy Institute Law Review and the Managing Director of the Moot Court Honor Society.
-After law school, Mr. Ferraioli received his LL.M. in Bankruptcy from St. John’s University School of Law, earning the highest cumulative grade point average in the program.
+Raff earned his J.D. at St. John’s University School of Law, where he was an Articles and Notes editor for the American Bankruptcy Institute Law Review and the managing director of the Moot Court Honor Society.
+After law school, Raff received his LL.M. in Bankruptcy from St. John’s University School of Law, earning the highest cumulative grade point average in the program.

 Prior to joining Morrison & Foerster, Raff served as a law clerk to the Honorable Mary Kay Vyskocil in the United States Bankruptcy Court for the Southern District of New York.Show More

 (Bankr.
 S.D.
 Tex.)
 Counsel to the official committee of unsecured creditors of Valaris plc and its affiliated debtors in their chapter 11 cases.
 Valaris is a leading provider of offshore drilling services to the international oil and gas industry.
 It currently operates the industry’s largest modern offshore drilling fleet of 67 rigs, maintains drilling operations in nearly every major offshore market spanning 24 countries.
 Valaris’s customers include many of the leading national and international oil companies, in addition to numerous local and independent offshore exploration and production companies.
 The company listed total assets of approximately $13 billion and total debts of approximately $7.85 billion in its first day filings.